vedang-joshi/MDM3_Phase_C/README.md

 ### Prerequisites

-Install the following dependencies to your virtul environment:
+Install the following dependencies to your virtual environment:

 ```
 pip install scikit-learn